What is Aquaculture?

 Ocean to Table: Oyster Farming at Lady’s Island Oyster

-This booklet assists the crayfish farmer in determining chemical toxicity values (1996 out of print).
+This booklet assists the crayfish farmer in determining chemical toxicity values.
+It contains a detailed chart of the acute toxicity values for crayfish for a variety of common chemicals.

 Local Aquaculture Associations